 JSITT is a 14-month teacher training program designed for both Jewish studies teachers already in the classroom and those about to begin teaching, who have never had the opportunity for formal pedagogy training.

 This program provides participants:

 JSITT is designed both for Jewish studies teachers already working at a day school and for those who plan to begin teaching at the start of the upcoming school year.
 Participants should already have subject knowledge background but little-to-no formal pedagogy training.

-The program begins with flexible 1-on-1 mentoring in the middle of June 2022 and runs through the Summer of 2021.
+The program begins with flexible 1-on-1 mentoring in the middle of June 2022 and runs through the Summer of 2022.

 Academic Year 2022-23: